What to bring to uni

-Planning and packing before you move to university is only half the battle, and you'll need to move everything in and unpack once you arrive too.
+Planning and packing before you move to uni is only half the battle, and you'll need to move everything in and unpack once you arrive too.

-- Make your bed when you arrive – you don't want to spend your first night under a blanket because you're too exhausted to make your bed in the evening
+- Make your bed when you arrive – you don't want to spend your first night under a blanket when you're too exhausted to make your bed in the evening

 - Finish unpacking one box before you move on to another — or you'll have lots of half-packed boxes and no idea where your stuff is

-- Bring snacks to share – you'll make friends quickly if you offer them around
+- Bring snacks – you'll make friends quickly if you offer them around!